HolyBlackCat/cpp-tutorials/language/02_basics/10_loops.md

 You can of course use multiple `break;`s per loop.

-In nested loops, `break;` only breaks out of the one currently most nested loop, not all of them.
+In nested loops, `break;` only breaks out of a single loop (the most nested one), not all of them.

 ## The `continue` statement